 Vanguard University of Southern California is currently one of the most ethnically and racially diverse institutions in the region and within the Council for Christian Colleges & Universities.
-Vanguard University also has the highest percentage of Hispanic students enrolled amongst Christian institutions in the region at just under 38%.
+Vanguard also has the highest percentage of Hispanic students enrolled amongst Christian institutions in the region.
 The increase in diverse enrollment growth is both substantial and relatively recent.

-The Faculty Fellows program will provide a one-course release for two faculty scholars to explore these challenges further and to develop practical tools, new approaches to classroom teaching, and multimedia resources to equip the faculty to effectively teach to a wide range of student needs, cultures, and learning styles.
+The Fellows program provides one course release over the course of an academic year for up to two faculty members.
+These individuals explore the challenges and opportunities of being a Hispanic-serving Institution further, coach faculty to use high impact practices in our classroom teaching, and create multimedia resources to equip the faculty to effectively teach to a wide range of student needs, cultures, and learning preferences.

 Why be a Faculty Fellow

-- This is an academic award that can be listed on the CV as a Title V Faculty Fellow
+- This is an academic award that can be listed on a CV

-- The work and resources generated from the fellowship can contribute to one’s application for promotion
+- The work and resources generated during the Fellowship can contribute to one’s application for promotion and/or tenure

 Faculty Fellow Objective

 To serve as a catalyst to engage and empower faculty to increase their use of culturally-responsive student engagement strategies through classroom practices and technology.

 - Reports to the Director of Teaching Excellence and Digital Pedagogy

 - The appointment is over the course of one academic year and fellow receives a single course release during that time